lingtalfi/kamille-installer-tool/README.md

-kamille import -f {module} {importerId}?                 # import one module and dependencies, replace already existing module(s)/dependencies kamille install {module} {importerId}?                   # call the install method of the given module (it fails if the module is not imported already) kamille install -f {module} {importerId}?                # import and install one module and all its dependencies kamille list {importerId}?                               # list available modules kamille listimported                                     # list imported modules kamille listinstalled                                    # list installed modules
+kamille import -f {module} {importerId}?                 # import one module and dependencies, replace already existing module(s)/dependencies kamille install {module} {importerId}?                   # call the install method of the given module (it fails if the module is not imported already) kamille install -f {module} {importerId}?                # import and install one module and all its dependencies kamille uninstall {module} {importerId}?                 # call the uninstall method of the given module kamille list {importerId}?                               # list available modules kamille listimported                                     # list imported modules kamille listinstalled                                    # list installed modules